kyokohunter/github-pages-test/Preserving Games Cheatsheet.md

-CD-based games
+# Backup and play CD-based games with MacOS

-MacOS

-As ISO
+## Backup CD as ISO
 Use Disk Utility
 Or [source](https://emulationonmac.wordpress.com/2010/11/05/preserving-sony-playstation-1-games/)
 ```